Circuit management tables

 The Subcircuit table stores information about the following:

-• The name of the (provider) circuit in which the subcircuit participates.
+• The name of the provider circuit from which the subcircuit originates

 The Subcircuit table has the following attributes: